Looking for support for your finance function? Book a time with an expert.

 Present Value Calculation: Bringing Future Value to Today

-The final step discounts all projected cash flows and terminal value back to present value using the chosen discount rate.
+The last step discounts all the projected cash flows and the terminal value on the basis of the discount rate chosen.

 Step-by-Step Guide to Building a DCF Model